 Positions at the NII in Tokyo, Japan

 We work closely with the National Institute of Informatics (NII) in Tokyo, Japan.
 If you are interested in working at the NII, have a look at the programmes of the Japan Society for the Promotion of Science.
 They offer scholarships for foreigners at all career levels, including senior researchers, to conduct research visits in Japan for up to two years.
-In addition, SFI and IRC may offer scholarships for research visits abroad.
-If you are interested in applying for a scholarship, we would be glad to support you in establishing contact with the NII.
 Permanent positions at the NII are advertised on NII’s website.
-If you are a (PhD) student at TCD, you may work at the NII for up to six months if you apply for the Earrach Sakura Award.
+If you are from Germany, the DAAD may have additional programs to fund research visit.
+As a PhD student, the DAAD may fund you for up to six months, as a postdoctoral researcher up to 2 years.

 If you would like to do your PhD with us, we would love to hear from you.
-Please send an email to Joeran Beel (email@example.com) with a meaningful email subject and the following information.
+Please send an email with the following information.

 - Type of PhD (Full-Time; Part-Time; Visiting)